little-dude/xain-sdk/docs/examples/tensorflow_keras.md

 The expected return values are:
 - `List[np.ndarray]`: The weights of the local model which results from the global model after certain `epochs` of training on local data.
 - `int`: The number of samples in the train dataset for federated averaging.
-- `Dict[str, List[np.ndarray]]`: The metrics gathered during the training.
+- `Dict[str, np.ndarray]`: The metrics gathered during the training.
 This might be an empty dictionary if the `Coordinator` is not supposed to collect the metrics.

 ## Keras Model